 Phase 1 and 2 trials demonstrated the ability of Tedopi® to restore the immune-surveillance of cancer cells in HLA-A2 positive responder patients while inducing early T-cell memory response.

-Additionally, a Phase 2 trial conducted in patients suffering from NSCLC with a poor prognosis, showed both a better survival rate in the Tedopi® treated group, as well as a positive correlation between epitope response and survival.
+Additionally, a Phase 2 trial conducted in patients suffering from Non-Small Cell Lung Cancer (NSCLC) with a poor prognosis, showed both a better survival rate in the Tedopi® treated group, as well as a positive correlation between epitope response and survival.

 ABOUT THE TEDOPI® CLINICAL PROGRAM

-NSCLC: The Phase 3 trial, Atalante 1, is evaluating the benefit of Tedopi® in HLA-A2+ patients at invasive stage IIIB or metastatic stage IV, in 2nd or 3rd line treatment following failure of a checkpoint inhibitor, compared to current standard chemotherapy treatments.
+NSCLC: The Phase 3 trial, Atalante 1, evaluates the benefit of Tedopi® in HLA-A2+ patients at invasive stage IIIB or metastatic stage IV, in 2nd or 3rd line treatment following failure of a checkpoint inhibitor, compared to current standard chemotherapy treatments.
 The primary endpoint is overall survival.
-This international trial is being conducted in the U.S., Europe and Israel in two steps:

 Pancreatic cancer: OSE Immunotherapeutics is collaborating with the oncology cooperative group GERCOR, a network of 300 cancer centers in France dedicated to clinical trials in solid cancers which is sponsoring a phase 2 clinical trial as part of PRODIGE intergroup.